vis-kid/octopress_drafts_previewer/source/_posts/2016-05-18-RSpec-for-Beginners.markdown

 ```

-As you can see, in this example here we separated the exercise and verify phases clearly from each other whilst in the other dummy examples above, `expect(agent.favorite_gadget).to eq 'Walther PKK` mixed both phases together.
+As you can see, in this example we separated the exercise and verify phases clearly from each other whilst in the other dummy examples above, `expect(agent.favorite_gadget).to eq 'Walther PKK` we mixed both phases together.
 Both are valid scenarios and have their place.
-The newlines help additionally to visually separate how the test is structured.
+Also, the newlines help to visually separate how the test is structured.

 ## The Hard Thing About Testing

 Now comes the hard part, what to test and how.
-In my opinion this is the aspect of testing that is most confusing to newcomers.
-And understandably so!
+In my opinion this is the aspect of testing that is most confusing to newcomers—and understandably so!
 You are new to the language and framework and often don’t even know yet what you don’t know.
 How do you write tests for that?
 Very good question.
 I’ll be very frank, you don’t—most likely—and you won’t for quite a while.
 Getting comfortable with this stuff takes a while.
 When you have a mentor or attend some bootcamp and such you have the opportunity to directly learn from experienced people.
 In that case, your progress in this department will be different of course.

 On the other hand, if—like so many others out there—you are teaching yourself this stuff, patience will be key.
 Reading all the books and articles certainly get you in the right direction, but I feel like testing needs a lot of more advanced puzzle pieces in place in order for you to make complete sense and maybe even more important, before you feel comfortable with it.
 The “good” news is that this is not unusual and we all have been kinda there.
 Perserverance is important.
-You can do this!
-It’s no rocket science but it will take a while until you can view the process of writing an application from the other way around, from the perspective of tests I mean.
+You can do this, it’s no rocket science but it will take a while until you can write an application effectively from the other way around, from the perspective of tests I mean.
 For now, keep pushing, have fun, make mistakes, write apps, copy tutorials and what not until the light bulb goes off.

 ## Final Thoughts

-When you write your individual tests, you want to make it do the simplest thing possible.
-Highly focused tests are really key.
-You want to design your application via very simple steps and then follow the errors your test suite is providing you with.
-Only implement what is necessary to get the app green.
+When you write your individual tests, you want to make its objects do the
+simplest thing possible to achieve your goal—highly focused tests are really
+key.
+You want to design your application via very simple steps and then follow
+the errors your test suite is providing you with.
+Only implement what is
+necessary to get the app green.
 Not more, not less!
-That’s the “driven” part in Test-driven development.
+That’s the “driven” part in
+Test-driven development.
 Your work is guided by the needs of your tests.

-These sorts of helpers in RSpec, not surprisingly as everywhere else, help you to encapsulate and therefore reuse arbitrary methods that you will maybe need all over the place. `/helpers` is a nice home for this sort of stuff and keeps your spec files cleaner and more DRY.
-The other thing such helpers support is readability.
-When you don’t have to focus on repeated implementation details of some frequently ocurring setup or whatever, you can package them up into a nicely readable helper method and store it in a single “authoritive” place among other helpers.
-That let’s you and other focus about the details of the actual scenario under test and get’s non-relevant stuff out of the way.
-Be careful not to hide important implementation details that are necessary to understand each test.
-Too clever abstractions that invite so-called mystery guests for example can bite you in the long run.